InkWarrior/Remnants-of-the-Protectorate/README.md

 # To do list
 __UPDATE__
-- Add a way for Envoys on planets to defend themselves.
+- Add a way for Envoys on planets to defend themselves. (in-progress)
 - Add more white painted bits to Envoy ship.
 - Make sprite improvements where its necessary.
   - Matter Seperator (shift pixel lighting effect from orange to blue)
-- Implement way to get Envoy space helmet

 __MOD SUPPORT__
 - Enhanced Storage Addon